Giuseppe Maria Tomasi: Theatine

 After having renounced, by means of a notarized document, the principality which belonged to him by birth, in favour of his younger brother, as well as his very large inheritance, Tomasi was admitted into the Theatines, a religious Order founded by St. Cajetan of Tiene in 1524, as a reform movement in the Catholic Church, and noted for the simplicity of life followed by its members.
-He joined the Order on 24 March 1665, and finally made his religious profession in the Theatine house of St. Joseph, at Palermo, on 25 March 1666.
+He joined the Order on 24 March 1665, and finally made his religious profession in the Theatine house of St. Joseph in Palermo, on 25 March 1666.

-Tomasi then studied philosophy, first at Messina, and later, owing to poor health, at Ferrara and Modena; and theology in Rome and Palermo.
+Tomasi then studied philosophy, first at Messina, and later, owing to poor health, at Ferrara and Modena, and then theology, in Rome and Palermo.
 He was ordained a priest on Christmas Day 1673.
-To a wide knowledge of Greek, he united the study of Ethiopic, Arabic, Syriac, Aramaic and Hebrew—converting his teacher, a Jewish rabbi, to Christianity.
+To a wide knowledge of Greek, he added the study of Ethiopic, Arabic, Syriac, Aramaic and Hebrew, and converted his teacher, a Jewish rabbi, to Christianity.
 From the Psalters in these different languages, he collected the titles of the Psalms.
 He devoted himself to the study of Scripture and the Fathers.
 Searching the chief libraries, archives, and monuments, he retraced the ancient ecclesiastical discipline and liturgy.

 Urged on by his particular love for the ancient documents of the Church and for sound ecclesiastical traditions, Tomasi considered that a good part of his own religious growth lay in dedicating himself, with the spirit of faith, to the publication of rare liturgical books and of the ancient liturgical texts, thereby bringing to light many ancient texts which until then had been hidden in the libraries.